cartolinks/assessment/senior-python-fullstack-engineer.md

 ## Interview process

-Before writing the actual code, create a brief design document and share with the team.
+Before writing the actual code, create a brief design document attach the design document to your git repo.
 At Cartolinks, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

 This document should include: